chillax201/N0735/pages/Linear Algebra.md

 -
 - ## Determinant
 	- sum of $n!$ terms, each of which each is a product of n entries of $A$ chosen such that :
-		- 1. each column contributes exactly one factor
+		- each column contributes exactly one factor logseq.order-list-type:: number
-		- 2. each row contributes exactly one factor
+		- each row contributes exactly one factor logseq.order-list-type:: number
+	-
 	-